Say you’ve been involved in a fender bender. Or your dog Bailey bit your neighbor. Or your basement has flooded.

 So, which claims do pose a potential risk to your insurance rates or coverage?

-Dog bites.
-Sorry, Rover, but dog bites are the largest single cause of home policy claims, according to Robert P. Hartwig, president and chief economist of the Insurance Information Institute.
+Dog bites are the largest single cause of home policy claims, according to Robert P. Hartwig, former president and now a special consultant to the Insurance Information Institute.

-Many insurance companies keep a list of dog breeds most likely to attack, based on Centers for Disease Control and Prevention statistics.
-If the homeowner owns that breed, it may be difficult to obtain insurance.
+Many insurance companies keep a list of dog breeds that are most likely to attack.
+Some of the most common breeds that are considered dangerous by insurers include pitbulls, German shepherds, chows, rottweilers, Great Danes and Doberman pinschers.
+If the homeowner owns one of those breeds, it may be difficult to obtain insurance.

 A single attack is often likely to result in higher premiums.
 However, homeowners may be able to keep their rates from escalating by remedying the situation to the insurance company’s satisfaction.

-This may involve getting rid of the dog, or taking the dog to an animal psychologist or trainer.
-Sometimes, the homeowner’s rates will then depend upon passing a probationary period, such as 6 months without an attack.
+This may involve getting rid of the dog or taking the dog to an animal psychologist or trainer.
+Sometimes, the homeowner’s rates will then depend upon passing a probationary period, such as six months without an attack.

-Water damage.
 Water damage tends to set off a barrage of red lights for insurers, largely because of the costs of eliminating mold.
-The biggest controversy over CLUE reports has been over water damage and its effect on real estate sales.
+The biggest controversy over CLUE reports, for instance, has been over water damage and its effect on real estate sales.

-Slip-and-fall claims.
-A slip-and-fall injury is a generic term used to describe an injury that happens when someone trips, slips or falls as a result of a hazardous or dangerous condition on someone’s property.
+A slip-and-fall injury is a generic term used to describe an injury that happens when someone trips, slips or falls as a result of a hazardous or dangerous condition on your property.

-Slip-and-fall injuries, according to the National Safety Council, are the single largest cause of emergency room visits.
-If a person is hurt on your property and files a claim with an insurance company, your rates may rise.
+According to the National Safety Council, falls account for nearly one-third of all non-fatal injuries in the U.S. If a person is hurt on your property and files a claim with an insurance company, your rates may rise.

 Other rate-hike or policy cancellation triggers vary from state to state and company to company.
-However, factors that may be considered include whether you were driving while drunk, whether injuries incurred, and the severity and type of accident.
+However, factors that may be considered include whether you were driving while impaired, whether injuries incurred and the severity and type of accident.

-Some companies have a policy to forgive a first accident, but such rules are not ironclad.
+Some auto insurance companies, such as Allstate, Progressive and Nationwide, have a policy to forgive a first accident, but such rules are not ironclad.

 To keep your premiums from increasing, it’s usually a good idea to avoid filing an auto claim if you have accidents or damage totaling $1,000 or less.
 If you decide to take this approach, make sure to raise your deductible to $1,000, which can lower your premiums.